Orpheus mosaic: Romano-British composition

 In what appears to be a unique feature of Orpheus mosaics from Roman Britain, the animals may be arranged parading in a circle around him, feet facing out, so that some are the right way up whatever angle the floor is seen from; nine examples are known.
 The subject is found, for example, in Woodchester in England, the second largest of its kind in Europe and one of the most intricate.
 It dates to c.
 AD 325 and was re-discovered by Gloucestershire-born antiquarian Samuel Lysons in 1793.
 It has been uncovered seven times since 1880, the last time in 1973, but there are no plans to reveal it again.

 Other English examples are at Littlecote Roman Villa, Brading Roman Villa, and the Corinium Museum.
 Another, from Newton St Loe, is now in Bristol City Museum and Art Gallery, but between 1841 and 1851 had been moved to Keynsham railway station, and set in a floor there.
 The Corinium (that is, modern Cirencester) example gives its name to the "Corinium Orpheus School" of Romano-British mosaic artists.
 The Littlecote mosaic in particular, which seems to have been added to a room used as some kind of private space for religious cult, has been suggested as evidencing a syncretic cult of Orpheus, Apollo and Bacchus.

 There are two other circular Orpheus mosaics, in Volubilis in present-day Morocco, and Mérida in Spain, but the compositions are different.

 Examples

 A large example takes up all the floor of a room in the Villa Romana del Casale, Piazza Armerina, Sicily, one of the finest sites for mosaics.
 Other notable examples are in Leptis Magna in Libya (in situ), and in Palermo, Arles, the Musée gallo-romain in Saint-Romain-en-Gal Vienne, Perugia and the Bardo National Museum (Tunis).
 A new Orpheus mosaic has recently been found in Prusias ad Hypium, near present-day Duzce in Turkey.

+The example in Zaragoza, now in the museum, came from the "Casa de Orfeo", which was located next to the Roman walls near the central market in Caesaraugusta, as the city was called.
+Unusually, the figure of Orpheus is surrounded by birds only, with a single snake, while below only big cats are shown.